robinostlund/volkswagencarnet/README.md

 ## Other related repositories

-- [HomeAssistant Component](https://github.com/robinostlund/homeassistant-volkswagencarnet) custom component for Home Assistant
+- [HomeAssistant Component](https://github.com/robinostlund/homeassistant-volkswagencarnet) a custom component for Home Assistant
-- [VolkswagenCarnetClient](https://github.com/robinostlund/volkswagencarnet-client) cli version of this library
+- [VolkswagenCarnetClient](https://github.com/robinostlund/volkswagencarnet-client) a cli version of this library

 ## Installation